 Figure 9-955—SCS Response frame Action field format

 The SCS Descriptor List field contains zero or more SCS Descriptor elements, as defined in 9.4.2.121 (SCS Descriptor element).
-If included, each SCS Descriptor element contains a TSPEC element . more SCS Descriptor elements SCS Descriptor
+If included, each SCS Descriptor element contains a TSPEC element to describe the traffic characteristics and QoS expectations of traffic flows that belong to this SCS stream.
+Zero or more SCS Descriptor elements are present when the Status codes field value is equal to “Success” and no SCS Descriptor element is

+present otherwise.

 TGbe editor: Revise the text in 11.25.2 of draft REVmd 5.0 as: